Home and Away: Hearts Divided

-Home and Away: Hearts Divided is an exclusive-to-video and DVD special of Australia's most popular soap opera Home and Away.
+Home and Away: Hearts Divided is a direct-to-video special of Australian soap opera Home and Away.
 It was released on 29 October 2003 and is hosted by Home and Away star Rebecca Cartwright.
 It contains two episodes that aired on TV: "Turn Back the Night" and "Fallout", from the sixteenth season of Home and Away, plus the exclusive episode, Hearts Divided, which will not be aired on TV.
 It was released in the same format as Secrets and the City, with two aired TV episodes and the special and again follows another terrible situation that the Sutherland family have to face.
 Kane Phillips, the man who raped Dani Sutherland has returned to Summer Bay and comes between Dani and her sister Kirsty.

 Episodes

+The first two episodes featured, titled "Turn Back the Night" and "Fallout" for the DVD release, are from the show's sixteenth season.